dbtuneai/pg-hammerdb-dbtune/README.md

-# PostgreSQL Performance Tuning with HammerDB and DBtune
+# PostgreSQL performance tuning with HammerDB and DBtune

 This repository contains scripts and instructions to replicate the performance tuning experiments described in our blog post: [Maximizing TPROC-C Performance with HammerDB and DBtune].